tiloc/faiadashu/README.md

 ## Mission
 Build beautiful healthcare apps fast — use the Flutter™ SDK and follow the HL7® FHIR® standard.

+> FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
+Use of the FHIR trademark does not constitute endorsement of this product by HL7.

 ## Features
 * **A ready-made Widget to fill FHIR® Questionnaires.**
 * Formatted and localized output of clinical observations